mhe747/dawnboard/README.md

 	SPI had been specified as working at 48 Mhz.

-	In order to test SPI port, one has to strap MOSI and MISO wires.
-	Using an oscilloscope, check the frequencies at 20 Mhz and the maximal frequency at 48 Mhz too.
+	In order to test SPI port, one can use an oscilloscope, check the frequencies of SPI_CLK at 20 Mhz and its maximal frequency at 48 Mhz too.

 	in Target :
 	$ ./spitest -D /dev/spidev2.0 -s 20000000
 	$ ./spitest -D /dev/spidev2.0 -s 48000000

-	check the message has been looped back

 ------